collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 Clinical pearl: maintain a **low threshold to delay extubation** if somnolent or hypoventilating—especially in OSA, elderly, or opioid-naïve patients.

 ### 6.5 Immediate PACU Monitoring
-- Continuous SpO₂ monitoring is standard; consider capnography in high-risk phenotypes (OSA, obesity, elderly, high opioid exposure).
+- Continuous SpO₂ monitoring is standard.
+- Consider capnography in high-risk phenotypes (OSA, obesity, elderly, high opioid exposure).

 ---